gchux/cloud-run-tcpdump/README.md

 -    The Cloud Storage Bucket mounted by the `tcpdump` sidecar is not accessible by the main –ingress– container.

+-    Processes running in the `tcpdump` sidecar are not visible to the main –*ingress*– container ( or any other container ); similarly, the `tcpdump` sidecar doesn't have visibility of processes running in other containers.

 -    Packet capturing using `tcpdump` requires raw sockets, which is only available for Cloud Run **gen2** execution environment as it offers [full Linux compatibility](https://cloud.google.com/run/docs/about-execution-environments#:~:text=second%20generation%20execution%20environment%20provides%20full%20Linux%20compatibility).

 -    All **PCAP files** will be stored within the Cloud Storage Bucket with the following "*hierarchy*": `PROJECT_ID`/`SERVICE_NAME`/`GCP_REGION`/`REVISION_NAME`/`INSTANCE_STARTUP_TIMESTAMP`/`INSTANCE_ID`.